SEA LIFE Trust Sanctuaries

 The world’s first open water Sanctuary for beluga whales

-Thanks to a very generous donation from Merlin Entertainments, the SEA LIFE Trust created a Beluga Whale Sanctuary in the Vestmannaeyjar Islands off the coast of Iceland.
+The SEA LIFE Trust Beluga Whale Sanctuary is located in the Vestmannaeyjar Islands off the coast of Iceland.

-A world first initiative, the SEA LIFE TRUST Beluga Whale Sanctuary opened in May 2019 and will provide a more natural home for two previously captive beluga whales, Little White and Little Grey, from Chang Feng Ocean Park, Shanghai, China.
+A world first initiative, the SEA LIFE TRUST Beluga Whale Sanctuary opened in May 2019 and provides a more natural home for two previously captive beluga whales, Little White and Little Grey, who used to live in Chang Feng Ocean Park, Shanghai, China.

-We hope our Sanctuary will encourage others to put and end to the exploitation of these beautiful whales for entertainment purposes and take steps to ensure their future welfare.
+We hope our Sanctuary will encourage others to put an end to the exploitation of these beautiful whales for entertainment purposes and take steps to ensure their future welfare.

 You can find out more about the Sanctuary here.

 The Vestmannaeyjar Islands are also host to the largest Atlantic Puffin colony in the world.
 When puffin chicks, known as pufflings, fledge they are meant to use the moon for guidance and fly towards the sea, but many of these little creatures become confused and disorientated, following the bright street lights and landing in the town.
 This is where the Puffling Patrol comes to the rescue.

 All pufflings found by the local Puffling Patrol are brought to our Puffin Rescue Centre at the Beluga Whale Sanctuary where they are cared for until they can be released back into the wild.
 To find out more about the Puffling Patrol and our Puffin Rescue Centre, click here.